Engel's Theorem for Alternative Superalgebras: A nilpotency criterion for alternative superalgebras

+Note that, if $A=\{0\}$, the result is clear.
+Therefore, we will assume $A\neq \{0\}$.
 Let $B$ be a subsuperalgebra strictly contained in $A$ such that $B_{s}^{\ast}$ is nilpotent (a subsuperalgebra with this property always exists, for example, $B=\{0\}$).
 We prove that it is possible to construct a subsuperalgebra $C=B+\mathbb{F}v$ of $A$, where $v \in (A_{0}\cup A_{1})\backslash\{0\}$ and $v\notin B$, such that $C_{s}^{\ast}$ is also nilpotent.
-Since $A$ is finite dimensional, repeating this process, eventually we obtain that $A_{s}^{\ast}$ is nilpotent, and so, by Proposition \ref{nilpotenteestrela}, $A$ is nilpotent as well.
+If $C=A$, we have $C_{s}^{\ast}=A_{s}^{\ast}$, which implies the nilpotency of $A$ by Proposition \ref{nilpotenteestrela}.
+Otherwise, $C$ is a strictly contained subsuperalgebra of $A$ such that $C_{s}^{\ast}$ is nilpotent, and we can repeat this process.
+Since $A$ is a finite dimensional superalgebra, this process must terminate after finitely many steps.
+The construction, together with successive applications of Proposition 3.2, yields a strictly increasing sequence of nilpotent subsuperalgebras, leading to the nilpotency of $A$.

 {\bf Claim}.
 There exists an element $a \in A_{0}\cup A_{1}$ such that $a \notin B$ but $aB\subseteq B$ and $Ba\subseteq B$.

 Suppose that it is false.
 In this case, for every $a\in A_{0}\cup A_{1}$ such that $a \notin B$, we can find a homogeneous element $b \in B$ such that $ab\notin B$ or $ba \notin B$, i.e., $S_{b}(a)\notin B$, where $S_{b}=R_{b}$ or $S_{b}=L_{b}$.
 Since $B\neq A$, there exists an element $w_{0}\in A_{0}\cup A_{1}$ such that $w_{0}\notin B$.
 By the hypothesis, it is possible to find a homogeneous element $b_{1}\in B$ such that $w_{1}=S_{b_{1}}(w_{0})\notin B$.
 Now, since $w_{1}$ is in $A_{0}\cup A_{1}$ but not in $B$, we can find a homogeneous element $b_{2} \in B$ such that $w_{2}=S_{b_{2}}(w_{1})=S_{b_{2}}S_{b_{1}}(w_{0})\notin B$.
 Let $n$ be the nilpotency index of $B_{s}^{\ast}$.
 Repeating the procedure $n+1$ times, we obtain a homogeneous element $w_{n+1}\notin B$.
 On the other hand, $w_{n+1}=S_{b_{n+1}}\ldots S_{b_{2}}S_{b_{1}}(w_{0})=0$ contradicts $w_{n+1}\notin B$.
 Hence, there must be $a \in A_{0}\cup A_{1}$ such that $a \notin B$ but $aB\subseteq B$ and $aB\subseteq B$, so the claim is proved.
 Now, we have the following possibilities: